What is the Majors Division?

 Players wishing to be considered for Majors MUST attend the player evaluation session, usually held on a weekend in February (the date is posted on the registration page).
 During these player evaluations, the Majors coaches evaluate the players on fielding, catching, throwing, hitting and pitching.
 The evaluations are then tabulated and averaged, and this information is used by the coaches in drafting players to each Majors team.
 The teams draft in reverse order of standing from the previous season, with each team selecting one player in turn until all the available Majors positions are filled.

 We recommend that players invest the time and energy to participate in offseason training.
 There are several training programs available for all ages, including UBC Baseball which offers indoor training during the Fall and Winter.
 You can also start warming up and throwing the ball with your friends or parents a few weeks before the Player Evaluation.
 At the Player Evaluation, make sure that you arrive early so that you have a chance to warm up properly.
-A trusted glove, cleats & cap also help.
 During the session, the coaches are watching all the time...they will be less impressed if kids are fooling around or not paying attention.
 Make sure that you show hustle.
 Coaches are always impressed by effort!

 My child did not perform his/her best at the player assessments.
 Does that mean that he/she won't be selected in the draft?

 Not necessarily.
 The player evaluation is the primary but not the only factor used in the draft.
-The coaches also have the ratings and narrative comments about the kids from their previous year’s coach (usually from Minor A), and they may have seen the players in previous years.
+The coaches also have the ratings and narrative comments about the players from their previous year’s coach (usually from Minor A), and they may have seen the players in previous years.